 To Participate in Fall Course Selection:

 Many departments provide amplified course descriptions for the next semester.
 Check departmental offices or web sites for these helpful guides.
+Please bookmark your department's website, if you have not done so already.
 As you consider courses for the spring, be sure to attend to any remaining area requirements.
 Do not delay fulfilling CLAS requirements, especially the foreign language requirement.
 For more information, watch for course enrollment news at http://college.as.virginia.edu/updates

 While you must meet with your faculty advisor to have your advising hold lifted, you should also feel free to confer with me.
 I will be available for extended office hours to meet with you during the weeks of fall course selection.
 Please call (434) 924-3350 should you wish to schedule an appointment.